omega8cc/hosting_le/README.md

 ============

 This module works with Apache and Nginx.
-You must have the third-party `letsencrypt.sh` library uploaded (see Usage).
+You must have the third-party `dehydrated` library uploaded (see Usage).

 Quick Start
 ===========